AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/Remove.md

 CAEXWrapper.Remove Method
 =========================
-AutomationML 2.1 APIRemoves this element.
+Removes this element.
 After that it is no longer assigned to a document and has no owner anymore.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)